Marvin Rosen: Performances and lectures

 Rosen has presented recitals totally devoted to the music of Alan Hovhaness in Princeton, Chicago and New York.
 He also performs music of the 20th and 21st centuries, primarily by living composers.
 Many of his performances have featured both world and American premieres.
 Some of his most significant performances include a lecture recital on American music at the Karlowicz Music School in Katowice, Poland, and a recital at the Szustra Palace in Warsaw.
 In addition, he presented a lecture recital at the Phillips Collection in Washington, D.C.

 He has presented lecture series at the College Music Society’s Northeast Chapter meetings, which include Music Of Alan Hovhaness, Classical Radios Role in the New Millennium, and The Fuguing Tunes of Henry Cowell.
 Other lectures given for other organizations are courses on New Music, Music of Women Composers and most recently The Voices Behind the Walls, which was about music composed by nuns during the Baroque Era.

 Classical Discoveries

-Since May 1997, Rosen has been the host and producer of Classical Discoveries, a weekly radio program which airs on WPRB 103.3 FM and online around the world at www.wprb.com.
+Since May 1997, Rosen has been the host and producer of Classical Discoveries, a weekly radio program which airs on WPRB 103.3 FM and online around the world at wprb.com.
 The program celebrates and showcases little-known music of all periods with an emphasis on Baroque and before, as well as the 20th and 21st centuries.
 In 2005, Classical Discoveries was awarded the ASCAP – Deems Taylor Broadcast Award.
-In addition to Classical Discoveries, in 2007 Rosen began hosting Classical Discoveries Goes Avant-Garde, which features more modern and electronic music.
-He has had numerous composers and musical artists as featured guests on both his programs: George Crumb, Jennifer Higdon, Arnold Rosner, Maya Beiser, Steven Mackey, Ethel, Piffaro, and many more.
+In 2007, Rosen began hosting Classical Discoveries Goes Avant-Garde, which features more modern and electronic music.
+He has had numerous composers and musical artists as featured guests on both his programs, including George Crumb, Jennifer Higdon, Arnold Rosner, Maya Beiser, Steven Mackey, Ethel, Piffaro, and many more.